FlaxEngine/FlaxDocs/manual/get-started/flax-for-ue4-devs/index.md

 ![Flax Editor](../media/flax-layout.png)

 > [!TIP]
-> With Flax Editor you don't have to wait for 15 minutes before the project opens like in UE4.
-We worry about your time.
+> With Flax Editor, you don't have to wait for 15 minutes before the project opens like in UE4.
+We are sorry that you had to waste so much time.

 ## Terminology